FatmaElMahdi1000/dropme_backend_Test/README.md

 #### **RVM Deposit \& Rewards API**

-This project provides a backend solution for a Reverse Vending Machine (RVM) system.
+This project provides a backend solution for a Recycling Vending Machine (RVM) system.
 It allows users to register, log their recyclable deposits (Plastic, Metal, Glass), and automatically earn reward points based on the material type and weight.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 ##### **\*\*🛠 Setup \& Installation\*\***